kloimhardt/blog/docs/_drafts/draft-LisRoot.md

 But before being plot, the object `f` is mutated using `SetParameters`: as a kind of an afterthought, we set the parameters d and k of the already digested formula to the numbers 5 and 2 respectively.

-In the third statement of the code, containing the command `Draw`, the final goal is achieved, the straight line is plot.
+In the third statement of the code, containing the command `Draw`, the final goal is achieved, the graph is plot.
 Note that the statement, like all three statements for plotting, starts with the one letter variable `f`.
 This starting with a variable is idiomatic in the OO paradigm which consequently insists that `Draw` is not to be termed a function but a "method of the class TF1".
 As before, we do not elaborate this but explain further details by moving on to the functional paradigm.

 A one-to-one translation of the three Python plot statements to Lisp looks awful because it contains nested expressions.